 What happened next?

 Anthony and I had made some changes by this point.
-We’d moved back to Scotland, got married and continued to work as actors.
+We’d moved to Scotland, got married and continued to work as actors.

 When Anthony landed a regular role in a TV show, we used the money to open Merry + Bright – a bricks-and-mortar store selling stationery, clothing and homeware with a relaxed and happy style.

 We enjoyed ourselves immensely that first year and, as far as we could tell, so did our customers.

 All the money from the shop was going back into the business.
 We were flat broke and living with my parents.

 The creative side of our business was no problem.
 We felt completely at home there.
 But marketing?

 So I had the bright idea of hiring a marketing consultant.

 If we didn’t know how to get more people through the door, we’d pay someone to do it for us.

 The professional we chose – let’s call her Phoebe – came highly recommended.
 She said she’d prepare a roadmap, written for our specific business, which would tell us precisely how to attract the customers we needed.